 To check this out, two independent observers watched and rated both groups’ speeches.

 And after controlling for these observer ratings, it turns out that high-anxious folks do indeed have a bit of a “self-evaluation bias.”
 As in, the more anxious we are, the worse we think we are performing – even if it’s not necessarily true.

 It seems that we let the experience of anxiety, and how it feels, affect our perception of how we are performing in the moment.
 Like having a pair of anxiety goggles which bias how we see the world.

-But the thing is, as tight or shaky or nervous as we might be, we can still play at a pretty darn high level.
-It might feel like everything is about to fall to pieces in our world, but people on the outside often remain completely oblivious – because we appear much more at ease and in control than we actually feel.
+But the thing is, as tight or shaky or nervous as we might be, we can still play at a pretty high level.
+It might feel like everything is about to fall to pieces in our world, but people on the outside often remain completely oblivious – because we often appear much more at ease and in control than we actually feel.

 As Mark Twain once said, “I’ve lived through some terrible things in my life, some of which actually happened.”

 A version of this article was originally posted on 03.27.2016; reposted on 04.03.2022.